CorpGlory/grafana-plugin-cli/README.md

 ```
 -----------------------------
 Welcome to Grafana-plugin-cli
 ?
-Plugin name: choose name for your plugin. this name will be displayed on 'Plugins' tab in Grafana
+Plugin name: choose your plugin name.
+This name will be displayed in 'Plugins' tab in Grafana
 ?
 Plugin type: choose Datasource or Panel plugin type
 ?
 Plugin Id: ID for plugin, by default will be <name>-<plugin type>
 ?
-Language: choose TypeScript or JavaScript language.
-For TypeScript types will be added
+Language: choose TypeScript or JavaScript.
+Types for TypeScript are included
 ?
-Styles type: choose CSS or No-style.
-If CSS selected, directory with base, light, dark themes will be created
+Styles type: choose CSS or No style.
+If CSS is selected, directory with base, light and dark stylesheets will be created
 ```

 # How it works